rafaelpivato/shacip/README.md

 }
 ```

-When you confirm the registration, an user record and an account will be
+When you confirm the registration, an user record and an organization will be
 created for the user with the credentials provided during registration time.
 While sending an email to the new user, you will most likely wish to encode
 something like a JWT token containing the registration id from this system.